MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Random.md

 ### -SetSeed

 Specifies a seed value for the random number generator.
-When you use **SetSeed**, the cmdlet uses the [System.Random](/dotnet/api/system.random) method to generate pseudorandom numbers, which is not cryptographically secure.
+When you use **SetSeed**, the cmdlet generates pseudorandom numbers, which isn't cryptographically secure.

 > [!CAUTION]
 > Setting the seed results in non-random behavior.
 It should only be used when trying to reproduce